Pers8/obsidian-files/IB/English.md

 ### The Key theories of language

-In language acquisition, we have 3 key theories : the behaviourist,
+In language acquisition, we have 3 key theories : the behaviourist theory,